LazoCoder/Playground-for-Java-Graphics/README.md

 ![alt tag](gifs/TieDye.gif)

 # Tornado
-An animation of spheres orbitting in a circle, as if there were a Tornada in the middle.
+An animation of spheres orbitting in a circle as if there were a Tornado in the middle.
 Users can create orbs by clicking on a blank space and delete orbs by selecting an orb and then hitting the delete button.
+The left and right arrow keys rotate the spheres.

 ![alt tag](gifs/Tornado.gif)